 Mass assignment is a class of vulnerability that arises when an endpoint automatically binds client input data (such as JSON data in a request body) to model attributes.
 In essence, it allows users to pass parameters that can be directly assigned to model attributes.

 An attacker could manipulate parameters and modify object properties they aren’t supposed to access, leading to potential unauthorized data changes.
-For instance, they might modify a user’s privileges, change the ownership of a record, and other unexpected actions.
+For instance, they might modify a user’s privileges, change a record’s ownership, and perform other unexpected actions.

-A classic example of a mass assignment is taken from OWASP.
+A classic example of mass assignment comes from OWASP.
 In a typical user registration flow in an application, one might see the following request:

 POST /addUser